-Traction Control System (TCS)
+Traction Control System (TCS) - IF Equipped

 This system monitors the amount of wheel spin of each of the driven wheels.
 If wheel spin is detected, brake pressure is applied to the slipping wheel(s) and engine power is reduced to provide enhanced acceleration and stability.
-A feature of the TCS system functions similar to 3 a limited slip differential and controls the wheel spin across a driven axle.
+A feature of the TCS system functions similar to a limited slip differential and controls the wheel spin across a driven axle.
 If one wheel on a driven axle is spinning faster than the other, the system will apply the brake of the spinning wheel.
 This will allow more engine torque to be applied to the wheel that is not spinning.
-This feature remains active even if TCS and ESP are in either the "Partial Off" or "ESP Off" modes.
-Refer to "Electronic Stability Program (ESP)" in this Section of this manual.

-Brake Assist System (BAS)
+Brake Assist System (BAS) - IF Equipped

 The BAS is designed to optimize the vehicle's braking capability during emergency braking maneuvers.
 The system detects an emergency braking situation by sensing the rate and amount of brake application and then applies optimum pressure to the brakes.
 This can help reduce braking distances.
-The BAS complements the Anti-Lock Brake System (ABS).
+The BAS complements the anti-lock brake system (ABS).
 Applying the brakes very quickly results in the best BAS assistance.
 To receive the benefit of the system, you must apply continuous braking pressure during the stopping sequence.
 Do not reduce brake pedal pressure unless braking is no longer desired.
 Once the brake pedal is released, the BAS is deactivated.